 However, this list does not include all the warning signs.
 Sometimes warning signs are subtle and atypical, which means not everyone has the same symptoms.
 Remember, time is of the essence and if you do have any sign that might be related to your heart, you should seek help from a medical professional immediately.

-If you believe you or a loved one has suffered from a heart attack or heart condition being misdiagnosed, you should call a personal injury at Carr & Carr Attorneys at 877-392-4878 or email today.
-With offices in Oklahoma City and Tulsa, our lawyers can assist you if you live in Oklahoma, while our Northwest Arkansas injury attorneys can assist you if you live near Fayetteville, Springdale, Rogers or Bentonville or anywhere in Arkansas.
+If you believe you or a loved one has suffered from a heart attack or heart condition being misdiagnosed, you should call a personal injury at Carr & Carr at 877-392-4878 or contact us online today.